mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 129 - Structural Optimizations/readme.md

 4. If you have conclusive data, you need to improve benchmark's found bottlenecks using [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).

-5. Attach the worst 20% problem causing 80% bad performance.
+5. Attack the worst 20% problems causing 80% bad performance.

 # Context